mzy2240/ESA/docs/rst/snippets/simple_graph_2000.rst

-This example shows how to easily transform a grid model into a graph supported by NetworkX.
+This example shows how to easily transform a grid model into a graph supported by `NetworkX <https://networkx.github.io/>`__.
 NetworkX is a popular Python package for analyzing graph structure, building network models and designing new network algorithms.
 You'll first need to install NetworkX into your virtual environment (which should be activated!), which is most easily done by:

 .. code:: bat

     python -m pip install networkx

-Before following along with the example, define the ``CASE_PATH`` constant like so, adapting the path to your system:
+Before following along with the example, define the ``CASE_PATH`` constant (the file path to a PowerWorld ``.pwb`` case file) like so, adapting the path to your system:

 .. code:: python